kawaiiDango/pano-scrobbler/privacy-policy.md

 device's internal memory.

 This app uses a webview for logging in to Last.fm.
-This 3rd party website may use cookies to keep track of logged in sessions and to improve their services.
+This 3rd party website may use cookies to keep track of logged-in sessions and to improve their services.

 ### Notification Read, Reply and Control (Android Permission)